 Campaign for Grade-Level Reading

-United Way of Delaware County focuses its resources on early child education in an effort to end the cycle of generational poverty long-term.
+United Way In Delaware County focuses its resources on early child education in an effort to end the cycle of generational poverty long-term.

 The ability to read by 3rd grade is the single greatest indicator of school success.

 Learn more about the importance of reading at grade-level. →